FIWARE/contribution-requirements/docs/GE_Checklist.md

 -   A Stack Overflow tag for the component is registered (Ask FF Staff)
--   Where it is suitable to provide a global instance of a service, a public instance is deployed in the FIWARE Lab and maintained by the FF team (Ask FF Staff)
+-   Where it is suitable to provide a global instance of a service, a public instance may be deployed in the FIWARE Lab and maintained by the FF team (Ask FF Staff)
 -   A tour guide entry is provided - see [fiwaretourguide.readthedocs.io] https://fiwaretourguide.readthedocs.io/en/latest/iot-agents/introduction/)
 -   A tutorial is provided (See some examples at